SpaceManiac/SpacemanDMM/src/dreamchecker/README.md

 ### Final variables

-Use the above definition of VAR_FINAL to declare vars as `final`, `var/final/foo` such that overriding their value isn't permitted by types that inherit it.
+Use the above definition of VAR_FINAL to declare vars as `SpacemanDMM_final`, `var/SpacemanDMM_final/foo` such that overriding their value isn't permitted by types that inherit it.
 ```
 /a/type
   VAR_FINAL/foo = somevalue